 Mattress Stitch (Invisible Weaving) on Stockinette Stitch

 If you examine the edge of stockinette stitch you will see a ladder of “running bars” between the “V”’s or knit stitches.
 The sides are sewn together by stitching around these bars.
 With the wrong sides facing, begin by joining the edge stitch.
+If you have left a long tail from the cast-on row, use this to begin sewing.
+For a neat join with no hole, insert the yarn needle back to front through the corner stitch of the piece without the tail; make a figure 8 and insert the needle in the same way into corner stitch with the yarn tail.
+Tighten and continue with the following instructions.
 Insert threaded needle under the first two horizontal bars on one piece, then insert the needle under the corresponding two bars on the opposite piece.
 Continue alternating from side to side, pulling the yarn firmly every few stitches.
 You will notice the pieces lining up for an invisible join on the right side.
 You can also work one bar on either side; it just takes longer to sew.
 The pieces may be off by a few rows, so compensate for this by picking up one bar on one piece and two bars on the opposite side to even out the tension.

 Mattress Stitch (Invisible Weaving) on Reverse Stockinette Stitch and Garter Stitch